 - Working with the Wider Community

-Our local children’s centre is just along the Cressex Road where they offer a range of activities and support such as topical issues and parenting classes.
+Our local family centre plus (Mapledene), is just along the Cressex Road where they offer a range of activities and support such as topical issues and parenting classes.
 Some of the support they offer us includes coming to nursery to discuss road safety with our pre-school children and attending parent’s evenings to share information.

 We have an excellent relationship with the Cressex community School – using their main hall, sports hall, classrooms for evening staff training and catering facilities on occasion.
 Childcare students attend the nursery to gain hands on practical support and we have also supported young people working towards their Duke of Edinburgh Award through our connections with the Cressex Community School.